 Who hasn’t been rattled by stock market ups and downs the past few months?
-Whether it’s driven by company profit reports, political events, trade wars and now the coronavirus, it’s always a news maker and the stuff of bedtime worry.
-We cannot control what the markets will do but we can control how we react.
+Whether it’s driven by company profit reports, political events, trade wars, and now the coronavirus, it’s always a newsmaker and the stuff of bedtime worry.
+We cannot control what the markets will do, but we can control how we react.
 This begins with revisiting those goals and their strategies to remind us why we did the work in the first place.
 This is where investment discipline comes into play.
 We all realize risk and reward are two sides of the same coin.
 And we have to accept some measure of risk if we hope to reap the reward.
-That means trusting in your asset allocation (strategy) to reach your intended retirement (goal).
-Sticking to your strategy isn’t always easy, but it’s the only way you can harvest the long-term returns needed to build your retirement portfolio and reach your goals.
+That means trusting your asset allocation (strategy) to reach your intended retirement (goal).
+Sticking to your strategy isn’t always easy, but it’s the only way to harvest the long-term returns needed to build your retirement portfolio and reach your goals.

 II.
 What to make of market volatility

 We often forget that financial markets, for any number of reasons, have a habit of behaving unpredictably in the short run.
 And we would be well-served to remember the markets have rewarded investors over the long term.
 Having an investment approach you can stick with—especially during tough times—may better prepare you for the next crisis and its aftermath.
 A key point raised here is in advance of such periods of discomfort (here’s looking at you, coronavirus): having a long-term perspective, appropriate diversification, and an asset allocation that aligns with your risk tolerance and goals can help you remain disciplined enough to ride out the storm.